luismts/100-days-of-blockchain-code/README.md

 ### Day 33: August 19, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Updated mind-map / Read crypto kitties whitepaper
+**Today's Progress**: Updated mind-map / Read crypto kitties whitepaper.

 **Thoughts**: After brainstorming about what parts of the application will be open source or closed source I did some research on popular DApp games.
 Crypto kitties is a very popular project so reading their white-paper can help a lot when I am going to write my own.